 From grass and flowers dying while in your care to errors in a garden's design, if you make a mistake in your work or a client is unhappy with a finished project, they could make a claim against your business.
 If this happens, professional indemnity insurance is designed to covers the costs associated with the claim, including settlements and rewards.

 This can pay a lump sum of up to £10,000 if someone working for the business suffers an accident that leaves them disabled and permanently unable to work.

 It doesn't cover temporary illnesses and injuries, such as broken limbs and this covers anyone working for the business up to the age of 75.

 Portable tools and equipment

 As a gardener or landscaper, your tools are vital to your business, but what would you do if they were damaged or stolen?
-Portable equipment cover protects your tools, repairing or replacing them if needed, so you don't miss out on a day's work.
+Portable equipment cover protects your tools, repairing or replacing them if needed, so you don't miss out on work.

 Just need to insure your tools and equipment?